 At home, Jade’s job is to be Lewis’ buddy and to keep him calm and help him work through his anxiety.
 In turn, this helps him improve his relationships with his four siblings.
 But the biggest difference is that Jade is Lewis’ best friend – something that he really needs following the recent passing of a close friend at his school.

 In fact, here is an excerpt from his letter:

 “I would feed it and care for it because I would love it more than anything.
 If it was with me it would be like Superdog to me.
 I probably wouldn’t even be scared to go to the forest.
 I love dogs more than anything.”

-Lewis also added that if he had an assistance dog he wouldn’t be scared to go upstairs at bedtime or to come downstairs to get his cereal, or to watch TV.
+Lewis also added that if he had an assistance dog he wouldn’t be scared to go upstairs at bedtime or to come downstairs in order to eat cereal and watch TV.

-While Jade hasn’t been at the home long, Danielle said, “it’s been going really well.
+While Jade is still pretty new to the family, Danielle said, “it’s been going really well.
 It’s been like an early Christmas present.
 To get lying on the sofa with your son beside you and the dog in the middle is amazing.”

-According to research conducted by the University of Missouri College of Veterinary Medicine, having a dog helps improve social skills in children with Autism.
+According to research conducted by the University of Missouri College of Veterinary Medicine, having a dog helps improve social skills of children living with Autism.

 What a sweet pair Lewis and Jade are – we wish them long years of friendship.